apache/incubator-weex/doc/references/common-style.md

 - `flex-direction`: `row` | `column`

 The flex-direction property specifies the direction of the flexible items inside the flex container.
-The default value of flex-direction is `row` (left-to-right, top-to-bottom).
+Default value is `column` (top-to-bottom).

 - `justify-content`: `flex-start` | `flex-end` | `center` | `space-between`

-The justify-content property horizontally aligns the flexible container's items when the items do not use all available space on the main-axis. `flex-start` is the default value, meaning the flex items are positioned at the beginning of the container. `flex-end`` means the items are positioned at the end of the container. `center` means the items are positioned at the center of the container. `space-between` means the items are positioned with space between the lines.
+The justify-content property horizontally aligns the flexible container's items when the items do not use all available space on the main-axis.
+Default value is `flex-start` meaning the flex items are positioned at the beginning of the container. `flex-end` means the items are positioned at the end of the container. `center` means the items are positioned at the center of the container. `space-between` means the items are positioned with space between the lines.

 ![justify-content](http://www.w3.org/TR/css3-flexbox/images/flex-pack.svg)

 - `align-items`: `stretch` | `flex-start` | `center` | `flex-end`

-The align-items property vertically aligns the flexible container's items when the items do not use all available space on the cross-axis. `stretch` is  the default value, meaning the items are stretched to fit the container. `flex-start` means the items are positioned at the top of the container; `flex-end` means the items are positioned at the bottom of the container; `center` means items are positioned at the center of the container (vertically).
+The align-items property vertically aligns the flexible container's items when the items do not use all available space on the cross-axis.
+Default value is `stretch` meaning the items are stretched to fit the container. `flex-start` means the items are positioned at the top of the container; `flex-end` means the items are positioned at the bottom of the container; `center` means items are positioned at the center of the container (vertically).

 ![align-items](http://gtms02.alicdn.com/tps/i2/TB1VnHKMXXXXXcEaXXXDldN_pXX-1018-502.jpg)